 3. Near side knee through

-Passes: de la riva, headquarters position, closed guard
+Works against: de la riva, headquarters position, closed guard

 The near side knee through pass is similar to the knee slide, but the difference is that in the knee slide you pass to the opposite side of the leg you’re using, and in the near side knee through you pass to the side of the leg you’re pushing through the guard.
 An advantage of the near side knee through compared to the knee slide is that you don’t necessarily need to step over one of your opponent’s legs first.